 - Quality assurance to see how well agents follow processes

-The core purpose of WFO software is to provide leadership with the information they need to properly evaluate agents.
+The core purpose of contact center workforce optimization software is to provide leadership with the information they need to properly evaluate agents.
 If an agent is consistently answering a question wrong and their supervisor approaches them with no evidence, it’s possible the agent could get defensive and the feedback will not be taken seriously.
 However, if the same supervisor has a recording of how an agent answers the question, it’s much easier to provide this as evidence and also as a baseline for improvement.
 This style of teaching helps to increase agent retention rates, and scenarios like this is where WFO software thrives in positively impacting a contact center.